Uniform-in-time convergence and turnpike properties of linear-quadratic mean field control problems with common noise: Mean field control problem

-Motivated by the technique and ansatz developed in Section 2 of \cite{Bayraktar-Jian-2025}, and noting that the cost functional of \textbf{Problem (MFC)$^T$} depends only on the conditional first and second moments of the state process, we consider the following candidate solution to the HJ equation \eqref{eq:master_equation_MC}:
+Following the technique and ansatz developed in Section 2 of \cite{Bayraktar-Jian-2025}, and noting that the cost functional of \textbf{Problem (MFC)$^T$} depends only on the conditional first and second moments of the state process, we consider the following candidate solution to the HJ equation \eqref{eq:master_equation_MC}:

-where $\Pi_T(t) \in \dbS^n$, $P_T(t) \in \dbS^n$, $p_T(t) \in \dbR^n$ and $\kappa_T(t) \in \dbR$ are time-dependent coefficients to be determined for $t \in [0, T]$.
+where $\Pi_T(t) \in \dbS^n$, $P_T(t) \in \dbS^n$, $p_T(t) \in \dbR^n$, and $\kappa_T(t) \in \dbR$ are time-dependent coefficients to be determined for $t \in [0, T]$.